 What Is Power of Attorney?

-However, not all powers of attorney were created equal, and they are categorized into five main types: limited, general, springing, durable, and medical.
+However, not all powers of attorney were created equal.
+They are categorized into five main types.
+Limited, general, springing, durable, and medical.
 Each type gives your POA a different level of control.

 What is a Limited (Special) Power of Attorney?